AlternativeFFFF/Alt-F4/_drafts/trainperspective.md

 The next problem is that the UI also rotates, this is not something we want.
 Screenshots also come to the rescue here.
 The [take_screenshot()](https://lua-api.factorio.com/latest/LuaGameScript.html#LuaGameScript.take_screenshot) command has an option called `show_gui`.
 The trick is to take two screenshots every tick, one with the UI visible and one without it.
 If we take only the parts that differ, then we end up with only the UI, which we can then superimpose over the screenshot without UI.
 At least that was the plan.
 Various video editing problems made this unviable.
 For example, my video editor did not support lossless formats (that I could find, I tried a bunch).
 Small differences in encoding thus end up in the UI.

-However, I found out that in recent Factorio versions the UI is no longer fixed to your player's position in screenshots.
+However, I found out that in recent Factorio versions the UI is no longer fixed to your player’s position in screenshots.
 It is always visible no matter what part of the map you take a screenshot of.
 So I looked for a colour far away from other colours that occur in the game.
 I settled on pink.
 And I changed the image of some concrete to be pure pink and turned clouds off.
 I changed the location of my UI screenshot so only the pink concrete is visible.
 This way I can get the UI by using a sort of greenscreen, or rather a pinkscreen in this case.

 {% include video.html mp4='https://media.alt-f4.blog/ALTF4/44/ui.mp4' alt='Factorio user interface above bright pink background.' caption='Pinkscreened UI' width='1920px' %}